AhmedRafid023/ComputerGraphics/README.md

 # 🎨 Computer Graphics Project - C++ & OpenGL

 This project implements various **computer graphics algorithms** using **C++ and OpenGL**.
-The focus is on fundamental rendering techniques, line drawing, projection, and ray tracing.
+The focus is on fundamental rendering techniques, line drawing, ball bouncing projection, and ray tracing.

 ## 🚀 Implemented Algorithms